Earlybyte/aad_oauth/README.md

 You can also call `getAccessToken()` directly.
-It will automatically login and retrieve an access token.
+It will automatically login and retrieve an access token, but may not work on some web browsers if it is called without user interaction (clicking on a button).

 Tokens are stored in Keychain for iOS or Keystore for Android.
 To destroy the tokens you can call `logout()`: